Wednesday, May 25, 2016

 EV

-These prokaryote colonies would have originally reproduced by sporulation, not mitosis, which would have come later.
+The prokaryote colonies that became the eukaryotes would have originally reproduced by sporulation, not mitosis, which would have come later.
 The "spores" would be actively-metabolizing prokaryotes and before growing into further colonies, would be subject to natural selection.
 In the spore phase, the rapid evolvability of typical prokaryotes would have been recovered, allowing the formation of large, slow-growing colonies without sacrifice of the high evolvability of the original solitary prokaryotes.
 Modern-day eukaryotes often secrete tiny bodies called exosomes containing all the macromolecules of life.
 Exosomes may be the evolutionary vestige of the sporulation phase of the original eukaryotes.

 No comments: